ZikaZaki/code-smells-python/README.md

 7. **Data Clumps**: Groups of related data that appear together in multiple places, suggesting they could be encapsulated into a separate class or structure.
 8. **Primitive Obsession**: Overuse of primitive data types instead of creating dedicated classes or structures.
 9. **Long Parameter List**: Methods or functions that require a large number of parameters, which can make the code harder to understand and maintain.

-Each code smell will have a dedicated folder containing a code example, an explanation of the smell, and suggestions for refactoring or improving the code.
-The files that start with `before` contain the original code with code smells, while the files that start with `after` contain the same code but refactored to reduce code smells.

 ## Contributing